CleverCloud/documentation/content/guides/tutorial-laravel.md

 ---
 type: docs
 title: Laravel
-shortdesc: This article shows you how to deploy a laravel application on Clever Cloud.
+shortdesc: This article shows you how to deploy a Laravel application on Clever Cloud.
 tags:
 - deploy
 keywords: